Vonfry/dotfiles/readme.md

 NixOS and Gentoo are good linux distributions, we can control a lot of things in our system.
 I'm mainly using NixOS now, which isn't only a system but also a kind of thinking.

 I use Omnifocus for GTD, fantastical for calander, Feedly for feeds.

-Some of them are supported in my configure but I don't use them usually.
+Some of them have another tools supported in my configure but I don't use them usually.

 I only use org-mode to save todo in projects and feed for some update atom such as hackage.